 Eye drops are still prescribed even for highly successful surgeries to keep the eye pressure optimal.
 There is also a chance for the child to develop nearsightedness due to the larger eyeball size and will need glasses.
 Some children also develop amblyopia (lazy eye) or strabismus (crossed eyes) which will impair their vision and require further treatment from a pediatric ophthalmologist.

 Important Things to Know

+General awareness of glaucoma and other conditions is vital.
 Based on numerous reports and studies, children who developed glaucoma can lead healthy and fulfilling lives.
 However, because glaucoma can start to manifest early in life, significant (sometimes permanent) vision damage can be expected as the child grows older.

 This is why early diagnosis and treatment of childhood glaucoma is very important as it can have a great impact on the child’s life.
 Proper monitoring and dedication to treatment are important keys to achieve better outcomes and improve the management of childhood glaucoma.